kklibo/hashdeep-compare/README.md

 If you're concerned about file archive bit-rot or just want to compare archived records of the content of an important directory, using Hashdeep and hashdeep-compare may be a convenient solution.

 ### How to use hashdeep-compare
-hashdeep-compare is a command-line tool with three functions:
+hashdeep-compare is a command-line tool with four functions:
 * `hash`: invokes hashdeep and generates a log file compatible with hashdeep-compare.

     `hashdeep-compare hash path/to/target_dir path/to/output_log.txt`